galaxykate/tracery/ruby/readme.md

 * Currently does not support rulesets with conditionals, distributions, or ranked fallbacks
 * No current plan to support visualizations
 * Lacks robust test suite (similar to the js demo website)
-* See if it works with JSON input grammars
 * Needs to be manually tested to ensure all features are working
 * Not yet compatible with `:symbolic` hash inputs
 * Ruby gem
+* ~See if it works with JSON input grammars~ works fine with JSON